cardboard-ink/cardboard/README.md

 ### How to contribute.

-Fork this repo, then make the changes that are needed then make a pull requst

 Create a copy of this repository, then modify it as required and submit a request to merge your changes.

 ### How to test the application.